adkendall/DHPDocs/docs/Business Services/correspondence.rst

-The service supports a general platform feature that allows a given piece of information to be included in the notification feed of the service user and tracks whether the user has viewed the record (see reference [2] for details).
+The service supports a general platform feature that allows a given piece of information to be included in the notification feed of the service user and tracks whether the user has viewed the record.
 In this instance this applies to a package of correspondence that was created.

 ..
 [1]